 Yes, tuition assistance funds are available to help families with financial need.
 Tuition assistance grants are awarded based on availability of funds and on recommendation from the National Association of Independent School (NAIS), our tuition management firm, which processes applications and determines qualifying need via application.
 Applications must be submitted to NAIS for each school year as grants are not renewed automatically.
-Applications are available through the school office and must be submitted to NAIS no later than March 31st to be assured consideration for the coming school year.
+Applications must be submitted to NAIS no later than April 30th to be assured consideration for the coming school year.
 Applicant information is kept strictly confidential.

 Processing is completed online with NAIS at: www.sss.nais.org/parents.
 Parents may apply for tuition assistance through NAIS after they have finished the application process for Hope Lutheran School and their child has been accepted for admission.
 Visit our Tuition Assistance page for more information on applying for financial aid.

 Our teachers are certified and most hold master’s degrees in education.
 We have an extensive hiring process that includes multiple interviews that helps us identify teachers who are not only highly qualified but possess a love of children and education.